 Class Four: Industrial.
 Includes any property involved in manufacturing, processing or extraction.
-It includes utility real property used for storage and generation purposes.
+It includes real property of utility companies used for storage and generation purposes.

-Personal Property.
-Contains all taxable personal property of individuals, partnerships, associations, and certain corporations.
-A large portion of this class is owned by public utilities.
+PersonalProperty:Containsalltaxablepersonalpropertyofindividuals,partnerships,associations,andcertain corporations.
+In Boston, a large portion of this class is owned by public utilities.